Surrender an Animal

 Our Animal Intake staff can be reached at (734) 661-3528, 7 days a week, between the hours of 9am-5pm.

-Our primary service areas are Washtenaw County and Canton Township.
+Our primary service area is Washtenaw County.
 Please understand that we have limited space.
 In order to give every single animal the best chance at finding a new, happy home, we may put your name on a waiting list or you may be told we are full and have no room to help you.
 We are sorry but HSHV can't help every animal.

 After calling Animal Intake, and if you are told we can assist you, download and complete the applicable owner relinquish profile form below and bring your pet along with all available veterinarian records and proof of residency.